-Three Kings Day (Día de los Reyes Magos) is on January 6, 2016 this year.
+Three Kings Day (Día de los Reyes Magos) is January 6, 2018.

-At Disneyland, celebration activities for the event are scheduled for January 2-6, 2016.
+At Disneyland, celebration activities for the event are scheduled for the weekend of January 4 – 7, 2018.

 Three Kings Day entertainment includes ‘folklorico’ dancing and Mariachi musical performers, Disney characters in festive, colorful costumes, and holiday photo opportunities.